The Myddle Class: Post-breakup

 After leaving Cameo-Parkway and joining Buddah Records, Neal Bogart posthumously reissued "Don't Let Me Sleep Too Long" b/w "I Happen to Love You" on a single for Buddah in mid-1969, but it had little impact.
 An unreleased song, "Lovin' Season" originally titled "It's the Season" dated back to 1965, appeared on a Buddah sampler LP Rock And Roll With Buddah distributed at the National Entertainment Conference in Memphis in February, 1970.
 Mansolino and Rosa joined Jake and the Family Jewels for two Polydor albums in 1969 and 1970.
 They brought in Palmer as vocalist on a 1971 album as the Quinames Band cut for Elektra Records, where Rosa was now a staff producer.
 The Quinames Band's ranks included Ken Pine, who had played alongside Charlie Larkey in the Fugs, and Jerry Burnham.
-Palmer joined Steely Dan and was featured as a vocalist on their early records and sang on King's 1974 hit "Jazzman".
+Palmer joined Steely Dan and wrote the lyrics to King's 1974 hit "Jazzman".
 Larkey and King married in September 1970, just as she was beginning to establish herself as a top recording act in the early 1970s.

 The Myddle Class's work has come to the attention of garage rock collectors and enthusiasts.
 Their songs have been included on several compilations such as Mindrocker: the Complete Series Volumes 1-3, issued by Past & Present Records, and Boulders, Volume 3, put out by Moxie.